Frequently Asked Questions

 How long does it take to make a crypto swap on SwapNow?

-Typically, most swap operations take from 5 to 60 minutes.
-However, in case of a crypto network congestion, the process could take longer than that.
+Typically, most swap transactions take from 5 to 60 minutes.
+However, in case of a crypto network congestion, the process may take longer than that.

 What can I do if my swap transaction takes longer than expected?